برجاء الإنتظار ...

 Linearity/non-linearity

-The exposure of trastuzumab deruxtecan and released DXd when administered intravenously increased in proportion to dose in the 3.2 mg/kg to 8.0 mg/kg dose range (approximately 0.6 to 1.5 times the recommended dose) with low to moderate inter‑subject variability.
-Based on population pharmacokinetic analysis, inter‑subject variability in trastuzumab deruxtecan and DXd elimination clearances was approximately 25% and for central volume of distribution was approximately 16% and 42%, respectively.
-The intra‑subject variability in trastuzumab deruxtecan and DXd AUC values (area under the serum concentration versus time curve) was approximately 8% and 14%, respectively.
+The exposure of trastuzumab deruxtecan and released DXd when administered intravenously increased in proportion to dose in the 3.2 mg/kg to 8.0 mg/kg dose range (approximately 0.6 to 1.5 times the recommended dose) with low to moderate inter-subject variability.
+Based on population pharmacokinetic analysis, inter-subject variability in trastuzumab deruxtecan and DXd elimination clearances were 24% and 30%, respectively, and for central volume of distribution were 15% and 47%, respectively.
+The intra-subject variability in trastuzumab deruxtecan and DXd AUC values (area under the serum concentration versus time curve) was approximately 8% and 14%, respectively.

 Special populations